 After our successful climb to the summit, we drove to the quaint German town in Central Texas spent the afternoon walking around downtown Fredericksburg, enjoying the warm temperatures and cute shops.
 We stopped at Auslander Restaurant and Beirgarten for some schnitzel and beer-battered mushrooms.

 Wild Flowers in Fredericksburg

-If you are visiting during Spring make time for some wild flowers – Wild Seed Farms the nation’s largest wildflower farm located just outside Fredericksburg.
+If you are visiting during Spring make time for some wildflowers – Wild Seed Farms the nation’s largest wildflower farm located just outside Fredericksburg.
 During the blooming season, it’s a sea of red, blue or yellow along HWY 290.
 You can walk the pathways that wind through the magnificent fields.
-Wild Seed Farms has trial Gardens and display gardens that are surrounded by a half mile of walking trails, which in turn are surrounded by acres of production crops.
-Wide and wheel chair accessible, the walking trails allow you to stroll at your leisure and see some of the prettiest plant native to Texas that you may want to grow at home.
-Lady Bird Municipal Park is another lovely place for a walk and enjoy the rolling hills, live oak trees and wild flowers.
+Wild Seed Farms has trial Gardens and display gardens that are surrounded by a half-mile of walking trails, which in turn are surrounded by acres of production crops.
+Wide and wheelchair accessible, the walking trails allow you to stroll at your leisure and see some of the prettiest plants native to Texas that you may want to grow at home.
+Lady Bird Municipal Park is another lovely place for a walk and to enjoy the rolling hills, live oak trees and wildflowers.

 Wineries in Fredericksburg